IsmailsGit/AWS-Module/Notes.md

 Hardware Key Fob MFA Device - Generates a new code every 30 seconds(Provided by Gemalto, 3rd Party) Hardware Key Fob MFA Device for AWS GovCloud(US) - This is specifically for AWS GovCloud in the US.

+#### 3 Main ways Users access AWS
+AWS Mangement Console - This is the web interface you're familiar with, great for spinning up instances, creating s3 buckets and confinguring resources manually on the console(also known as click ops).
+Its protected by a password and MFA
+AWS Command Line Interface(CLI) - You can automate tasks on the CLI, good for scripting and mangaging resources from your terminal, it's protected by access keys.
+AWS Software Developer Kit(SDK) - Good for writing code, if you're a software dev this is how you interact with aws.
+This is protected by access keys

+Access keys are generated through the AWS Console, Users manage their own access keys.
+Access keys are secret like a password, it shouldn't be shared.
+Access Key ID - Like a username
+Secret Access Key - Like a password